SI-FID: Noise-Aware Fine-Tuning for Perceptual Quality Assessment of Stitched Images: Experiments and Analysis

 \subsection{Dataset}

-The paper has three types of image sets: the training set, testing set, and subjective evaluation set (subjective critics obtain subjective evaluation results by observing them).
+We employ three types of image sets for training, testing, and subjective evaluation.

-The training set is derived from the DIR-D dataset\cite{20}, which has a wide range of irregular scenes and rich detail features.
-Every image in the training set has a resolution of 512 × 384.
-We selected 519 images from the DIR-D dataset as the initial training set and subsequently generated 7266 distorted images by data augmentation.
-Our training set totally contains 7785 images.
+\textbf{Training set.} Training images are taken from the DIR-D dataset~\cite{20}, containing diverse irregular scenes at $512\times384$ resolution.
+A total of 519 base images and 7,266 noise-augmented variants form 7,785 training samples.
+These samples are used exclusively for contrastive fine-tuning and perturbation analysis.
+No subjective scores from the test sets are used during training or configuration selection.

-This paper has two test sets, each including source images, transformed images, and stitched images with the same scene information and resolution as the transformed images.
-The transformed and stitched images are generated by four algorithms: APAP\cite{APAP}, SPHP\cite{SPHP}, ANAP\cite{ANAP}, and SPW\cite{SPW}.
-Concretely speaking, the transformed image is the source image after geometric transformation, and the stitched image is the final result of the above algorithms.
+\textbf{Testing sets.} Two complementary test sets are constructed, each containing source images, geometrically transformed images, and stitched images generated by four representative stitching algorithms: APAP~\cite{APAP}, SPHP~\cite{SPHP}, ANAP~\cite{ANAP}, and SPW~\cite{SPW}.
+The transformed image is the warped version of the source, and the stitched image is the final composite.

-Test set I contains 20 sets of source images, 80 sets of transformed images, and 80 sets of stitched images, all of which are sourced from some classic image stitching algorithms.
-Test set II contains 20 sets of source images, 80 sets of transformed images, and 80 sets of stitched images, among which the source images are captured by ourselves.
-However, it should be noted that the quality evaluation is based on the similarity between the stitched and transformed images.
-The source image is only employed to generate transformed and stitched images.